kudla/promise-status-async/README.md

         [reason]: any
     }
 ```
+Describes actual state of the promise.

+### Predicates

 #### isPromisePending()
 ```js
     async isPromisePending(
         promise: Promise
     ): boolean
 ```
+Tells whether promise is in `pending` status.

 #### isPromiseResolved()
 ```js
     async isPromiseResolved(
         promise: Promise
     ): boolean
 ```
+Tells whether promise is in `resolved` status.

 #### isPromiseRejected()
 ```js
     async isPromiseRejected(
         promise: Promise
     ): boolean
 ```
+Tells whether promise is in `rejected` status.

 #### isPromiseNotPending()
 ```js
     async isPromiseNotPending(
         promise: Promise
     ): boolean
 ```
+Tells whether promise is in any status different to `pending`.

 #### isPromiseNotResolved()
 ```js
     async isPromiseNotResolved(
         promise: Promise
     ): boolean
 ```
+Tells whether promise is in any status different to `resolved`.

 #### isPromiseNotRejected()
 ```js
     async isPromiseNotRejected(
         promise: Promise
     ): boolean
 ```
+Tells whether promise is in any status different to `rejected`.